 Freedom of expression, advocacy of humanist values

-Groups that advocate secular, progressive (“non-traditional”) values, are largely ignored by the government.
-But, should they start gaining traction, they might experience biased media coverage, and an increase in government inspections, searching for any legal reason, however small, to fine the organization and disrupt its operations.
+Groups advocating for secular and progressive (often considered as “non-traditional”) values are often overlooked by the government.
+However, should they start gaining traction, they may face biased media coverage, and an increase in government inspections, aimed at finding minor legal infractions to levy fines and disrupt their operations.
+Such responses have notably been observed following losses in local elections, where municipalities governed by the opposition have seen heightened scrutiny.
 This has certainly been exhibited in government responses to losses in local elections, with increased inspections on municipalities governed by the opposition.

-The Criminal Code (as amended 2016) under article 319, criminalizes various forms of attack on “national, ethnic, religious and other symbols” including “mocking” such symbols.
+Article 319 of the Criminal Code (as amended 2016) criminalizes various forms of attack on “national, ethnic, religious and other symbols,” including “mocking” such symbols.
 However, this appears to be limited to circumstances in which the attack “causes or excites hatred, discord or intolerance”.
-The term “discord” is worryingly vague, nevertheless in the absence of evidence suggesting this law has been used to suppress legitimate criticism of religion, it appears to function as a law against incitement to hatred and not as a criminal blasphemy law.
-(This would change with any evidence that it was too-broadly applied.)
+The term “discord” is notably vague.
+However, in the absence of evidence indicating that this law has been used to suppress legitimate criticism of religion, it appears to function as a law against incitement to hatred and not as a criminal ‘blasphemy’ law.
+This assessment would change if any evidence emerges of its overly broad application.